Construction Program Guide

 On February 4, 2022, President Biden issued a new Executive Order on Use of Project Labor Agreements (PLAs) for Federal Construction Projects.
 The 2010 Interim Guidance on the use of PLAs remains valid.

 On February 11, 2022, the FHWA published a notice in the Federal Register announcing that the Enhancing Workforce Development Opportunities (EHWDO) contracting initiative concerning the use of local or other geographic or economic hiring preferences is being transitioned to Section 25019(a) of the Bipartisan Infrastructure Law (BIL).
 This applies to all Federal-aid highway projects, including those where such preferences are included as part of a PLA.
 BIL Section 25019(a) authorizes state and local agencies to implement a local or other geographical or economic hiring preference for labor on construction projects funded with funds under Title 23 or 49 USC.
 For more information, please see the Federal Register notice.

 - Executive Order 14063 Use of Project Labor Agreements for Federal Construction Projects (02/04/2022)

 - Executive Order 13502 Use of Project Labor Agreements for Federal Construction Projects (02/06/2009)

-- Interim Guidance on the use of Project Labor Agreements (05/07/2010) (Note: FHWA Division Offices should forward a copy of the State's justification and PLA to Steve Rochlis (HCC-30) and Julie Trunk (HIPA-30) for review.
+- Interim Guidance on the use of Project Labor Agreements (05/07/2010) (Note: FHWA Division Offices should forward a copy of the State's justification and the PLA to Steve Rochlis (HCC-10) and Julie Trunk (HIPA-30) for review.
 A final determination regarding the use of a PLA on a specific project will be provided to the FHWA Division Office.)